miroslavaka/miroslavaka/README.md

-👋 Hi, I’m Miroslava, constant learner, passionate about art, web desing and coding.
+👋 Hi, I’m Miroslava, <br>constant learner, passionate about art, web desing and coding.
 Expoloring IT world and graduated from several trainings on https://ajtyvit.sk/ and https://www.czechitas.cz/en in years 2020/2021.

  🌱 I’m currently learning JAVASCRIPT & REACT